Revisiting the de Rham-Witt complex: The Case of a Cusp

 \begin{itemize} \item Let $S$ be any commutative $\F_p$-algebra, and let $S \to S^{\mathrm{sn}}$ be the seminormalization of $S$.
 Then the induced map $\W\Omega^*_S \to \W\Omega^*_{S^{\mathrm{sn}}}$ is an isomorphism (Corollary~\ref{dRWsn1}).
 Moreover, the unit map exhibits $\WOmega^{0}_{S} / V \WOmega^{0}_{S}$ as the seminormalization $S^{\mathrm{sn}}$ of $S$ (Theorem \ref{dRWsn2}). \end{itemize}

-This result is inspired by a result in complex algebraic geometry: if $\underline{\Omega}^*_X$ is the Deligne-du Bois complex of a complex algebraic variety $X$, then $\mathcal{H}^0(\underline{\Omega}^0_X)$ identifies with the structure sheaf of the seminormalization of $X$ \cite[Proposition 7.8]{KovacsSchwede2011}.
+This result is inspired by a result in complex algebraic geometry: if $\underline{\Omega}^*_X$ is the Deligne--du Bois complex of a complex algebraic variety $X$, then $\mathcal{H}^0(\underline{\Omega}^0_X)$ is identified with the structure sheaf of the seminormalization of $X$ \cite[Proposition 7.8]{KovacsSchwede2011}.

-\subsection{Digression: The de Rham Complex of a Graded Ring}
+\subsection{Digression: The de~Rham Complex of a Graded Ring}